Planning to visit the living root bridge in Nongriat? Let me warn you: it’s not worth it anymore!

-Back then, there were no restrictions to enjoy this man-made wonder in Nongriat.
+Back then, there were no restrictions to enjoying this man-made wonder in Nongriat.
 You could spend the entire day sitting on the double-decker living root-bridge if you like.

 The entry fee was moreover 20 Rupees for a day (or free for those staying in Nongriat).

 And honestly, the restrictions are quite valid.
-If you’ll compare the-then picture of the double-decker root-bridge with that of today, you will see the difference.
+If you’ll compare the the-then picture of the double-decker root bridge with that of today, you will see the difference.
 Mass-tourism has killed Nongiat’s only charm.

-The double-decker root-bridge, that was known for its beauty, is slowly dying!
+The double-decker root-bridge, which was known for its beauty, is slowly dying!

 But then, I was only promoting a destination.
 And I have, moreover, always advised people to travel solo, travel responsibly, and follow minimalism.

-It is those tour-companies who focus only on mass-selling that are to be blamed.
-Just like a ship would sink if you put extra load on it, a tourism destination will wreak havoc too if we won’t filter out the traffic and let it overpopulate.
+It is those tour-companies that focus only on mass-selling that are to be blamed.
+Just like a ship would sink if you put an extra load on it, a tourism destination will wreak havoc too if we won’t filter out the traffic and let it overpopulate.

 Also Read: How Overtourism Has Killed Dawki River